 Try Automatic Repair, If windows restart frequently

-If the BSOD is frequent, Windows 10 continuously restarts with this “critical structure corruption” That cause you need to perform Automatic repair that automatically checks and fix the problem prevents windows startup.
+If the BSOD is frequent, Windows 10 continuously restarts with this “critical structure corruption” That causes you to need to perform Automatic repair that automatically checks and fixes the problem that prevents windows startup.
 To do this you need a Windows 10 Installation media If you don’t have here how to create Bootable Windows 10 USB/DVD.

 - Insert the installation USB and boot Windows 10 from it.

 - In the ‘Windows setup’ page select the ‘language to install’, ‘Time and currency format’ and the ‘keyboard or input method’ and click on ‘next’.

 - Click on ‘Repair your computer’ and select ‘Troubleshoot’.

 - Click on ‘Advanced options’ and select ‘Startup Repair’ and select the operating system.

 - This will restart the windows and start the diagnostic process And analyze the various settings, configuration options, and system files.

 - After That Restart windows And check There is no more Windows 10 BSOD.

 Repair Corrupted System Files With DISM and Sfc Utility